 Capitol Campus Botanical Tour

 Designed in 1927 by nationally recognized landscape architects Frederick Law and John Charles Olmsted, the "Washington State Capitol Campus has one of the most extensive and intact Olmstead-designed capitol landscapes in the nation".
-This horticulturalist guided tour will introduce visitors to the many varied historic trees and significant plantings of this nationally recognized design.
+This free horticulturalist guided tour will introduce visitors to the many varied historic trees and significant plantings of this nationally recognized design.
 The tour is 75 minutes of standing and walking and is ADA accessible.
 Appropriate for fourth graders and older.
 Tour begins at the flag circle on the north side of the Legislative Building.

 Group and school tours